Digital Transformation and IS/IT Innovation Management

 - Daniel Bücker

-- Kahre, C., Hoffmann, D., & Ahlemann, F.: Beyond Business-IT Alignment - Digital Business Strategies as a Paradigmatic Shift: A Review and Research Agenda.
+- Kahre, C.; Hoffmann, D.; Ahlemann, F.: Beyond Business-IT Alignment - Digital Business Strategies as a Paradigmatic Shift: A Review and Research Agenda.
 In: Proceedings of the 50th Hawaii International Conference on System Sciences (HICSS).
 Honolulu, HI 2017.
-Details
+Full text Citation Details

-- Böhl, D., Hoffmann, D., & Ahlemann, F.: The Structural Anchoring of IS/IT Innovation Management: Toward an Organizational Design Theory.
+- Böhl, D.; Hoffmann, D.; Ahlemann, F.: The Structural Anchoring of IS/IT Innovation Management: Toward an Organizational Design Theory.
 In: Proceedings of the 24th European Conference on Information Systems (ECIS).
 Istanbul, Turkey 2016.
-Details
+Full text Citation Details

-- Urbach, N. & Ahlemann, F.: IT-Management im Zeitalter der Digitalisierung.
+Urbach, N.; Ahlemann, F.: IT-Management im Zeitalter der Digitalisierung.
 Springer, 2016.
-Details
+Full text Citation Abstract Details

-- Koch, P., Ahlemann, F. & Urbach, N.: Die innovative IT-Organisation in der digitalen Transformation.
-In: S. Helmke and M. Uebel (Ed.): Managementorientiertes IT - Controlling und IT - Governance .
-2. Edition.
+- Urbach, N.: Die innovative IT-Organisation in der digitalen Transformation.
+In: Helmke, S.; Uebel, M. (Ed.): Managementorientiertes IT - Controlling und IT - Governance .
+2nd Edition.
 Springer, 2016.
-Details
+Full text Citation Details

-- Urbach, N. & Ahlemann, F.: Der Wissensarbeitsplatz der Zukunft - Trends, Herausforderungen und Implikationen für das strategische IT-Management.
-In: HMD - Praxis der Wirtschaftsinformatik, Vol 53 (2016) No 1, p.
-16-18.
-Details
+Urbach, N.; Ahlemann, F.: Der Wissensarbeitsplatz der Zukunft - Trends, Herausforderungen und Implikationen für das strategische IT-Management.

 - Berman, S.: Digital Transformation: Opportunities to Create New Business Models.
 Strategy & Leadership.
 40, 16–24 (2012).